v4zha/V-tester/README.md

 # V-tester
-A Testing Framework to Generate and Vaildate Unit Tests
+A Testing Framework to Generate and Validate Unit Tests